Employers and service providers can apply to receive free rapid test kits for use in their organization’s COVID-19 screening program.

 - sectors that support reopening of economic and social activities

 How it works

 Rapid test kits are provided free of cost to successful applicants.
 However, organizations are responsible for all costs related to their screening programs and assume all medical and legal responsibilities associated with them.

-Successful applicants must also ensure their program is overseen by an approved health care provider and proper protocols are in place for COVID-19 screening, testing and reporting.
+Successful applicants must also ensure proper protocols are in place for COVID-19 screening, testing and reporting.

 How to apply

 Resources are available if you need help developing your screening program or finding a health care provider to oversee it.

 The screening program plan must align with all public health requirements and guidance on asymptomatic testing.
 The plan should outline: